 In early 1986, Arista Records, who owned the Monkees catalog at the time, started planning a greatest hits package that would mark the group’s 20th Anniversary.
 When Micky, Davy, and Peter hit the road in late May and surprised everyone by becoming that summer’s hottest concert ticket, Arista pared down their original 2-LP package to a single album that would include a couple of brand new Monkees recordings.

 The three new songs that ultimately appeared on Then and Now...The Best of The Monkees, however, included participation from just Micky and Peter.
-A little backstory: Davy was signed to Bell Records in the early 1970s, and the label was later reorganized as Arista Records and led by music mogul Clive Davis.
+A little backstory: Davy was signed to Bell Records in the early 1970s, and the label was later reorganized as Arista Records, led by music mogul Clive Davis.
 For years, Davy vocalized his disdain for the Bell experience, claiming his talents were misused and that he was never given the opportunity to grow as an artist while under their auspices.
-When Bell Records morphed into Arista Records, Davy got lost in the shuffle and departed for MGM Records.
+When business at Bell began to wane, Davy got lost in the shuffle and departed for MGM Records.